Company of the Wolf: Origins and history

-The Company of the Wolf formed during 2005 to provide a vehicle for mediaeval historians and re-enactors living in and around the New England region of New South Wales.
-Traditionally the Company has links to other groups in Australia, to reinforce the displays and shows of other groups.
-The Company is known for its mascot Loupes De Guerre, or "war wolves".
-Historically, wolves, or other fierce breeds, would be unleashed before close quarters combat to break and demoralise enemy infantry formations.
+The Company of the Wolf formed in 2005 to provide a vehicle for mediaeval historians and re-enactors living in and around the New England region of New South Wales.
+Traditionally, the Company has links to other groups in Australia, to reinforce the displays and shows of other groups.
+The Company is known for its masco,t Loupes De Guerre, or "war wolves".
+Historically, wolve, or other fierce breeds, would be unleashed before close quarters combat to break and demoralize enemy infantry formations.
 The Company of the Wolf uses the considerably friendlier Siberian Husky to represent these dogs of war, equipping them with historically accurate armour.
-While dogs are frequent attendants in historical re-enactment, Company of the Wolf claims to be the only reenactment group in Australia that fields a dedicated armoured war dog sub unit.
+While dogs are frequent attendants in historical re-enactment, Company of the Wolf claims to be the only reenactment group in Australia that fields a dedicated armoured war dog sub-unit.

 Traditions and customs

 The Company of the Wolf has a number of internal traditions and customs based on mediaeval practices.